 What's in my gear bag?

-- Simplr Camera Straps model F1 is my preferred camera strap.
+Simplr Camera Straps model F1 is my preferred camera strap for all my cameras.
 They are light, strong and no-nonsense and it is super handy at gigs to be able to shorten and lengthen the straps so easy.

 The zooms are a must for the larger arena sized concerts and the XF16-55mm is now always in my bag.
 The primes are awesome at smaller shows, or concerts/venues I know will be really dark.